It’s not quite as simple as it sounds—but having said that, it does precisely what it suggests.

 So, how does guaranteed rent work?

-If an owner holds a portfolio with more than a couple of properties, looking after them, and their tenants, can soon turn into a full-time job.
+If an owner holds a portfolio with more than a couple of properties, looking after them, and their tenants, can soon turn into a full-time job and they are not even sure to have a guaranteed rental income.

 For a guaranteed monthly payment, you can stop worrying about all of the above.
 Think of the resulting free time you could generate from such a set-up.